CUFCTL/face-recognition/README.md

-# Clemson FCT Facial Recognition
+# Facial Recognition Creative Inquiry

-This repository contains the code for a face recognition system that combines three popular algorithms: PCA, LDA, and ICA.
+This repository contains the code for the face recognition system developed by the FACE creative inquiry.
+We are developing an accelerated, real-time recognition system based on several popular face recognition techniques.

 ## Getting Started

-New team members should look at CONTRIBUTING.md to learn about our work-flow, especially those who are unfamiliar with Github.
+New team members should look at the [Wiki](https://github.com/CUFCTL/face-recognition/wiki), especially the pages on Git and Installation.

 ## Testing